CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 - mem-addr: whatever is in this register is getting emitted onto the memory bus.
 ADDR-WIDTH
 - head: the top of the heap.
 Very poorly named.
 ADDR-WIDTH

+These descriptions of the register uses change during garbage collection.

 - micro-index
 - micro-state
 - micro-mem-overflow
 - micro-index

+The data bus is organized like a cons cell, with some lines being thought of as the "type" portion, the "val" portion, and the "cdr" portion.

+There are actually two data busses: the write bus and read bus.
+They're connected by some swizzling circuitry:
+- type->type, type->val
+- val->type, val->val, val->cdr
+- cdr->val, cdr->cdr

+This swizzling isn't accessible from userspace, it's controlled by the microinstructions.

+The original idea for this is that you can read entire cons cells from memory in a single microinstruction, and that during normal computation many crossing writes and reads could be done at the same time on the one bus.
+But one big power that this design has, the ability for multiple registers to read from the same bus line, I think only ever gets used once in the whole microcode.

 ## Microcode

+The contents of instr-type, instr-val, state-val, and a few other things are packed into an address and looked up in the microcode-address ROM once every macrocycle.
+Then, every microcycle that address is incremented and looked up in the microcode ROM.
+One output bit per control line.

 ## Garbage Collection

+One of the worst parts of the design.

+If you look at the list of instructions, you'll see there's no "set!" or equivalent instruction; all computation is pure.
+If memory is allocated linearly upwards, that means that any addresses stored in a cons cell in the heap must be a smaller address than itself.
+This makes garbage collection pretty simple.

+It's done in two phases: a downward phase and marks and deletes garbage memory, and an upward phase that compacts.

 ## Chips